MiguelSombrero/fifteen-puzzle-solver/documentation/tests.md

 ### fifteenpuzzlesolver.domain

 This package contains classes for algorithms and puzzles.
-Test coverage is ~ 95%, although I'm not happy with the tests of AStar and IDAStar classes: I found it hard to test correctness of search() method.
+Test coverage is ~ 93-97%, although I'm not happy with the tests of AStar and IDAStar classes: I found it hard to test correctness of search() method.
 There could be also more tests about finding optimal solution.

 ![Coverage](https://github.com/MiguelSombrero/fifteen-puzzle-solver/blob/master/documentation/pics/domain_coverage.png)

 ### fifteenpuzzlesolver.service

 Package contains only PuzzleService class, which provides methods for generating and solving puzzles.
-Test coverage is ~ 80-100%.
+Test coverage is ~ 83-99%.
+There is basically one branch I'm not testing, which decreases test coverage.
 I'm using mock classes for mocking PuzzleSolvers, so that I can tests benchmark methods correctly.

 ![Coverage](https://github.com/MiguelSombrero/fifteen-puzzle-solver/blob/master/documentation/pics/service_coverage.png)

 ### fifteenpuzzlesolver.utils

 Package contains data structures and puzzle generator.
-Test coverage is near 100%.
+Test coverage is 100%.
 With PuzzleGenerator class I mainly tested that the returned puzzles are 'valid' puzzles.

 ![Coverage](https://github.com/MiguelSombrero/fifteen-puzzle-solver/blob/master/documentation/pics/utils_coverage.png)